pmajka/poSSum/docs/source/pos_preprocess_image.rst

 -----------

-This script performs several operations on the 2d image in order to prepare it to a coregistration or reconstruction process.
+This script performs several operations on the 2d image in order to prepare it to a reconstruction process.

 Input image requirements